Retirement Planning for Connecticut

 Public School Teachers

-Connecticut public school teachers have unique challenges when it comes to their Financial Planning needs.
-They have different investment options at their boards of education, a complicated pension system, Social Security offsets and a Medigap plan developed specifically for teachers and their families.
-At Reed Financial Planning Services, we have focused our Financial Planning efforts on working with CT public school teachers and their families for over 10 years.
+Connecticut public school teachers have different investment options at their boards of education, a complicated pension system, Social Security offsets and a Medigap plan developed specifically for teachers and their families.
+At Reed Financial Planning Services, we have focused our Financial Planning efforts on working with CT public school teachers and their families for over 15 years.
 We understand how the various intricacies of their Connecticut Teachers Retirement System and other topics impact their planning.
 In addition to all of the services listed under the general financial Planning section of our website, below are ways that we can add value to teachers and their families.

 Investments and the Connecticut Teachers Pension